IDinsight/ask-a-question/docs/develop/validation.md

     pip install -r core_backend/validation/requirements.txt
     ```
 3. Set environment variables.
-    1. You can find the required environment variables with default values in
+    1. You must export the required environment variables.
+They are defined with default values in
         `core_backend/validation/validation.env`.
-You can export this by running
+To ensure that these env variables are
+        set every time you activate `aaq-validate`, you can run the
+        following command for each variable:
         ```
-        set -a
-        source core_backend/validation/validation.env
-        set +a
+        conda env config vars set <VARIABLE>=<VALUE>
         ```
-        or by using `conda env config vars set` command for each variable.

     2. For optional ones, check out the defaults in `core_backend/app/configs/app_config.py`
         and modify as per your own requirements.
 For example:
         ```